 MISTI’s award-winning international internship program provides a one-of-a-kind, world-class experience for MIT students: the opportunity to gain real-life work experience in leading organizations around the world.
 Best of all, all expenses are paid, including airfare.

-MIT-Brazil works with an ever growing network of host organizations across all sectors.
+MISTI Brazil works with an ever growing network of host organizations across all sectors.
 If the MIT student is committed to going to Brazil and wants to study the language, we commit to finding and securing opportunities outside of our existing network.
 Internships typically last from 10-12 weeks during the summer, though longer placements can also be arranged.
 Key sectors include: computer science and artificial intelligence, biotech, pharma, life sciences, fintech and financial services, materials science and engineering, design, architecture, and sustainability.

 - Mandatory pre-departure training on Brazilian culture, travel logistics, health and safety